h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_3_Quiz.md

 ## Question 5

 ### Problem Statement
-A sufficient statistic for a parameter contains all the information about that parameter that is present in the data.

-#### Task
 Is the sample mean a sufficient statistic for the parameter $\mu$ of a normal distribution with known variance?

+### Task
+1. Determine if the sample mean $\bar{X}$ is a sufficient statistic for $\mu$ in a normal distribution with known variance $\sigma^2$.
+2. Prove your answer using the factorization theorem.
-Explain your answer in one sentence.
+3. Explain the implications of your findings.

 For a detailed explanation of this question, see [Question 5: Sufficient Statistics](L2_3_5_explanation.md).

 ## Question 6

 ### Problem Statement
-The Fisher Information quantifies how much information a random variable carries about an unknown parameter.

-#### Task
 For a Bernoulli distribution with parameter $p$, write down the Fisher Information $I(p)$.

+### Task
+1. Define the Fisher Information and its significance.
+2. Derive the Fisher Information $I(p)$ for a Bernoulli distribution.
+3. Interpret the meaning of the result in practical terms.

 For a detailed explanation of this question, see [Question 6: Fisher Information](L2_3_6_explanation.md).